 Here’s a round-up of First Monday Sew-day handouts:

 (1) December 2020 is our inaugural get-together.
 This handout is about the basics: rotary cutting, accurate seams and pressing.
 Simone also talked about how to choose colors for a quilt.
 That day we sewed four patches together Click to download a PDF file:

 (2) A new year, a new block for January 2020.
 We tackled half-square triangles and snowball corners on this day.

-(3) In February 2020, Flying Geese were up next with Laurel teaching the lesson.
-All the secrets for Flying Geese are in this handout.
+(3) February 2020, Flying Geese were up next with Laurel teaching the lesson.
+All the secrets for Flying Geese are in this new refreshed handout.

-(4) Simone taught us about modern blocks for March 2020 and we made her original pattern.
+(4) March 2020: Simone taught us about modern blocks and we made her original pattern.

 (5) April 2020 was the first time we had our social distancing going on and couldn’t meet — so we did it digitally.
 Click to download a PDF file for the Economy Block:

 (6) May 2020 and we are still not meeting.
 Because we are all at home, Log Cabin blocks are the topic.